-b) Green waste chipping
+Green waste chipping

 Green waste is being received at Franschhoek Drop Off and Stellenbosch Landfill.
-As the landfill site is where all the green waste is gathered, the appointed contractor to provides a chipping service for such waste.
+As the landfill site is where all the green waste is gathered, the appointed contractor to provide a chipping service such waste.

-c) Door to door recycling collection
+Door to door recycling collection

-Recycling collections and operations are managed by Stellenbosch Municipality with the help of various contractors that supply vehicles in order to do door-to-door collections.
+Recycling collections and operations are managed by Stellenbosch Municipality with the help of various contractors that supply vehicles in order to do door to door collections.
 Recyclables are collected in clear plastic bags made with recycled materials on every day of the week around the Stellenbosch Municipal area as well on farms and businesses in the surrounding area.
 Upon collection new clear bags are provided for each bag collected in order to ensure that all residents are able to recycle on a weekly basis.

-The appointed contractor abandoned the municipality in the last quarter of the financial year.
-This offered major challenges in rendering this service, with a resultant decline in recycling initiatives.
-However, with the completion of a MRF located in WC024 (by 30 June 2020), education and awareness activities will be mobilised to support waste minimisation in all areas of WC024.
+The pre-mature ending of services of an appointed contractor in the last quarter of the financial year; offered challenges in rendering this service, and a resultant decline in recycling initiatives.
+With the completion of a MRF located in WC024 (by end 2020) the education and awareness activities should be mobilised to support minimisation of waste in all areas of WC024.

-d) Disposal
+Disposal